 Now is the time to set the tone.
 Are you headed to Texas for a Western-themed fete or to a lake for fireside festivities?
 Then, incorporate country or campfire phrasing.
 Maybe you’re covering the place in palm fronds or modeling it after her favorite food—whatever the party theme is, nod to it in your invite to clue the girls in.
 Here’s some inspiration:

-When all else fails (or you haven’t chosen a theme yet), pick a big, bold font and a catchy phrase that will get everyone excited for what’s to come.
+When all else fails (or you don't have a party idea yet), pick a big, bold font and a catchy phrase that will get everyone excited for what’s to come.
 Here are a few foolproof options:

 This should go without saying, but you should mention the bride on the bachelorette party invitation.
 She’s the honoree, the kit and caboodle, the star of the show.
-Here are a few ways to do so—just fill in the bride’s name:
+Using a form or a template will make this process a lot easier!
+Here are a few examples—just fill in the bride’s name:

-While the kitschy phrases are cute and all, you do actually have to relay some important information on the invitation.
+While the kitschy phrases are cute and all, you do actually have to relay some important information on the bachelorette party invitation.
 Don’t forget to include:

 If you’re sending a party invitation by mail, you can also include a details card that provides more in-depth information.